a13xp0p0v/kernel-build-containers/README.md

 # kernel-build-containers

-This project provides Docker containers for building the Linux kernel with many different compilers.
+This project provides Docker containers for building the Linux kernel (or other software) with many different compilers.

-It's very useful for testing gcc-plugins for the Linux kernel.
+It's very useful for testing gcc-plugins for the Linux kernel, for example.

 Supported gcc versions (with `--enable-plugin`):
  - gcc-4.8